 Flows on the Box no longer follow a natural pattern because of the diversion.
 It is possible (and common) to paddle the river when there is too much water to be diverted at the height of summer snowmelt and in the fall after big rains.
 Outside of these unpredictable events there are up to 24 recreational whitewater releases each year on weekends in May, August and September.
 Here is a web page detailing the release system from a kayaker's perspective.

-The power company provides an online gauge for this river, and announce what flows are predicted to be when a release is to happen (via email - you have to sign up for the release to get this information).
+he power company provides an online gauge for this river, and announce what flows are predicted to be when a release is to happen (via email - you have to sign up for the release to get this information).
 The definitive gauge for the Box is the visual staff gauge at put in bridge.
 0.5 m is low, and 0.75 m is high.
-This corresponds to a range of approximately 15-28 cms on the online gauge.
+This corresponds to a range of approximately 16-32 cms on the online gauge - the correlation between the online gauge and the staff gauge is subject to some variability.
 It is doable at higher levels, but this is not recommended unless you are familiar with the run.

 The Box Canyon comes out swinging.
 Upstream of the bridge there is a wide ledge called Last Tango that marks the end of the Mine/Mini-Mine section of the Ashlu.
 Below the bridge is a 25-30 waterfall called 50/50 at the start of the canyon - it gets run all the time but it's not without several unpleasant consequences.
 You can start below this by taking a river left trail to where you can climb down to a granite platform that is next to the water.